YTTWu/ChessGame/README.md

 Class diagram description:

-The diagram begins with board.cpp which will essentially control the whole game.The class has 11  The Board class will contain a printBoard()(print out the board visually) and printChessPieces()(a 2D vector visually).
-The vector will contain all 32 chess pieces.
-It will also contain a private member that is an object of ChessPiece.

-Player will contain a move function that will determine current position and where the player wants to move to.
+The Board class will contain getPiece(int x, int y) to return the piece; resetBoard() to reset the piece coordinates; printBoard() to print out the board visually; checkAccept(ChessPiece *piece, int d_x, int d_y) to check if the move is within the chess rules; PathCheck(ChessPiece *piece, int d_x, int d_y) to make sure the move is valid on the board; printPrompt() to intereact with players; userInputCheck(int temp) and is_number(const std::string& s) are just small helper functions.

 We will use a visitor and strategy pattern for our chess game.
 The strategy pattern will be used for the class ChessPiece.
 We use strategy pattern to decide what move() function to implement depend on the players choice.
-The visitor pattern will be used to check each move and determine if it is valid, it will also determine if there is a check or checkmate.
+The visitor pattern will actually implement the chess piece moving rule for each piece and make sure it is valid.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.